-The South Pole Ice Core (SPICE Core) project is a U.S. effort to drill and recover a new ice core from South Pole, Antarctica.
+The South Pole Ice Core project is a U.S. effort funded by the National Science Foundation to drill and recover a new ice core from South Pole, Antarctica.
 The ice core will be drilled to a depth of 1500 meters, providing an environmental record spanning approximately 40,000 years that will be used to investigate the magnitude and timing of changes in climate and climate forcing through time.
 Drilling is planned for 2014-2015 (~700 m / through the Holocene) and 2015-2016 (to 1500 m / 40,000 years).
 The core will be recovered with a new intermediate depth drill currently under development by IDDO, based on the Danish Hans Tausen drill design.

 Science Proposals / Sample Requests

 U.S. investigators submitting proposals requiring ice from the South Pole Ice Core should contact the South Pole Ice Core - Science Coordination Office (SCO) prior to submitting.
 The SCO will provide a letter for inclusion with the proposals, assessing whether the ice core request is consistent with the South Pole ice core operation plan.
 To initiate the process, investigators should submit a SAMPLE REQUEST FORM to the SCO.
 Sample requests may take up to 6 weeks to process depending on the complexity of the request and other workloads.